-JOE REUSSER serves as our current Board President, serves on the Stewardship Committee and heads the calendar committee.
+JOE REUSSER serves as a Board Director and serves on the Stewardship Committee.
 Joe is a life-long resident of Yuba and Sutter counties, having grown up on a cattle ranch in the foothills east of Marysville.
 He is a Middle Mountain Interpretive Hikes an interpretive guide and docent.
 He has a BA Degree from California State University-Sacramento and is an accomplished photographer.
 His hobbies include a love of the outdoors, hiking and backpacking and travel photography, although not necessarily in that order.
 Retired from a career in agricultural equipment repair and maintenance, he lives in Yuba City with his wife, Julie..

-BABS COTTER serves as Secretary and as a Board Director and a Backup Guide for SBRLT.
+BABS COTTER serves as a Board Vice President and Director.
 Until her retirement in 2002, she taught elementary school for 38 years, retiring from Butte Vista School where she was also Teaching Vice-Principal.
 Growing up in Chico, Babs spent summers at the family’s cabin in the Sierra, developing a love for the outdoors, and a strong desire to preserve our natural landscape.
-Babs is also an active volunteer with the American Cancer Society, the local Community Memorial Museum, and PEO Sisterhood.
+Babs is also an active volunteer with the American Cancer Society, the local Sutter County Museum, and PEO Sisterhood.
 She lives in Yuba City with her husband, Morris.
 They have two grown children and two granddaughters.
 She continues to spend time at the family cabin, and also enjoys gardening, hiking, and spending time with her granddaughters.

-ALYSSA LINDMAN serves as our Lands Manager and Interim Executive Director, and is a previous Board Director and Back-up Guide.
+ALYSSA LINDMAN serves as our Executive Director, and is a previous Board Director and Back-up Guide for our sister organization, Middle Mountain Interpretive Hikes.
 Alyssa is also currently serving on the Yuba County Planning Commission for District 1.
 Alyssa graduated UC Davis with a B.S. in Landscape Architecture and minor in Landscape Restoration.
 Since graduating she has worked in the field of landscape architecture designing everything from public and residential landscapes to creek restoration and mitigation projects.
 Alyssa has also worked as on-site supervisor for several mitigation and restoration projects, which included project construction oversight, invertebrate and hydromonitoring, as well as land surveys.
 In her free time, Alyssa enjoys hiking, camping, kayaking, art, and family.